encode/django-rest-framework/docs/api-guide/validators.md

 # Advanced field defaults

 Validators that are applied across multiple fields in the serializer can sometimes require a field input that should not be provided by the API client, but that *is* available as input to the validator.

-Two patterns that you may want to use for this sort of validation include:

-* Using `HiddenField`.
+For this purposes use `HiddenField`.
 This field will be present in `validated_data` but *will not* be used in the serializer output representation.

-* Using a standard field with `read_only=True`, but that also includes a `default=…` argument.
-This field *will* be used in the serializer output representation, but cannot be set directly by the user.
+**Note:** Using a `read_only=True` field is excluded from writable fields so it won't use a `default=…` argument.
+Look [3.8 announcement](https://www.django-rest-framework.org/community/3.8-announcement/#altered-the-behaviour-of-read_only-plus-default-on-field).

 REST framework includes a couple of defaults that may be useful in this context.